opossum-tool/opossum.lib.py/README.md

     - SPDX

 Options:
-  --spdx PATH         SPDX files used as input.
+  --spdx PATH         Specify a SPDX file that you would like to include in
+                      the final output.
+  --opossum PATH      Specify a .opossum file that you would like to include
+                      in the final output.
   -o, --outfile TEXT  The file path to write the generated opossum document
                       to.
 If appropriate, the extension ".opossum" will be appended.  [default: output.opossum] --help              Show this message and exit.
 ```

 # Development